mmondics/openshift-intro/README.md

     ![scaled-up.png](/images/scaled-up.png)

     This is a simple demonstration of horizontal scaling with Kubernetes.
 You now have two instances of your pod running in the OpenShift cluster.
-Traffic to the `parksmap` application will now be distributed to each pod, and if for some reason a pod is lost, that traffic will be redistributed to the remaining pods until a Kubernetes starts another.
+Traffic to the `parksmap` application will now be distributed to each pod, and if for some reason a pod is lost, that traffic will be redistributed to the remaining pods until Kubernetes starts another.
 If a whole compute node is lost, Kubernetes will move the pods to different compute nodes.

-    OpenShift and Kubernetes also support [horizontal autoscaling](https://docs.openshift.com/container-platform/4.14/nodes/pods/nodes-pods-autoscaling.html) of pods based on CPU or memory consumption, but that is outside the scope of this lab.
+    OpenShift and Kubernetes also support [horizontal autoscaling](https://docs.openshift.com/container-platform/4.16/nodes/pods/nodes-pods-autoscaling.html) of pods based on CPU or memory consumption, but that is outside the scope of this lab.

 Now that you are more familiar with the OpenShift web console, the next section will introduce you to the OpenShift command line interface (CLI) `oc`.
 You will use the `oc` CLI to deploy a backend python application to serve data to the frontend `parksmap` as well as to deploy a containerized MongoDB application.